Quality statement 6: Managing distress

 a) Antipsychotic prescribing rates for people with dementia.

-Data source: NHS Digital publishes data on prescribing of antipsychotic medication in its recorded dementia diagnoses data collection.
+Data source: Data on prescribing of antipsychotic medication in published in NHS Digital's recorded dementia diagnoses data collection.

 b) Self-reported or carer-reported quality of life of people with dementia.